AMCA Testing - Wind Driven Rain

 Wind Driven Rain testing involves two assemblies: one that mimics an air intake duct and another that mimics rainfall in windy conditions.

-For the first assembly, a sample louver, measuring 1 meter wide by 1 meter high, is installed in a simulated opening.
-This is connected to ductwork that leads to a fan, which will draw air through the louver and into the duct.
+For the first assembly, testers install a sample louver, measuring 1 meter wide by 1 meter high, in a simulated opening.
+The assembly connects to ductwork that leads to a fan, which will draw air through the louver and into the duct.
 This first assembly simulates an intake duct during standard operation, as it does in the Water Penetration test.

 Wind Driven Rain Testing

-The second assembly is comprised of a fan connected through ductwork to a series of water sprinklers on the other end.
+The second assembly comprises a fan connected through ductwork to a series of water sprinklers on the other end.
 These sprinklers will face the sample louver and spray water directly at the louver face, while the fan drives the water forward.
 This second assembly will simulate wind-driven rain.

-For the Wind Driven Rain test, each louver is tested at two simulated rainfall rates:
+For the Wind Driven Rain test, technicians test each louver at two simulated rainfall rates.

 • 3 inches of rainfall per hour, at a wind velocity of 29 MPH